nomic-ai/gpt4all/gpt4all-training/old-README.md

 [ggml Model Download Link](https://gpt4all.io/models/ggml-gpt4all-j.bin)

 Note this model is only compatible with the C++ bindings found [here](https://github.com/nomic-ai/gpt4all-chat).
 It will not work with any existing llama.cpp bindings as we had to do a large fork of llama.cpp.
 GPT4All will support the ecosystem around this new C++ backend going forward.

-Python bindings are imminent and will be integrated into this [repository](https://github.com/nomic-ai/pyllamacpp).
-Stay tuned on the [GPT4All discord](https://discord.gg/mGZE39AS3e) for updates.

 ## Training GPT4All-J